-POP is a much simpler protocol than IMAP, due to the fact that fewer commands can be sent between the client and the server.
-POP is also somewhat more popular, although most major email clients can use either protocol quite well.
+POP is a much simpler protocol than IMAP, since fewer commands are sent between the client and the server.
+POP is also slightly more popular, although most major email clients can use either protocol.

 Most POP users only have one system that they use to read email, and they download their messages to that machine for storage.
-POP also works well if you do not have a constant connection to the Internet or network containing your mail server, although IMAP can now be configured to store messages locally so that you can view them when disconnected from the network.
+POP also works well if you do not have a constant connection to the Internet or the network containing your mail server.